kris-thescienceguy/StarChaser/README.md

 Keele Observatory is located in North Staffordshire,  between Manchester and Birmingham on a large estate with extensive woods, lakes and parkland, formerly owned by the Sneyd family.
 97% of the university's research is classified as world leading and of international importance, as a result of the 2014 Research Excellence Framework (REF 2014).

-The software and digital electronics were produced by **Kris Turner**, who was at the time of the project, was an undergraduate physics with chemistry student.
+The software and digital electronics were produced by **Kris Turner**, who at the time of the project, was an undergraduate physics with chemistry student.
 The mechanical designs were produced by **Dr James Albinson**. **Alan Bagnell** advised on the design, and safety, of the electrical systems.

 *A special mention must be made to the entirety of the Keele Observatory volunteers without who there would be no dome to upgrade.*